Epay-Rosales/emily.github.io/README.md

 - Automatically integrate API data into your databases.
 - Keep your applications running and compatible even if source data changes.

-The API is free and open to use in new ways if you follow the TfL data terms and conditions.
-We encourage you to use the Unified API instead of old data feeds.
+The API is free and open to use in new ways if you follow the TfL data terms and conditions.<br> We encourage you to use the Unified API instead of old data feeds.
 These feeds will be phased out once they are fully available in the Unified API.

 #### Use Cases